 For those looking to relocate abroad, Europe is a popular choice.
-Europe as a whole has 50 countries and the European Union has 28.
-Europe is often associated with high costs of living, and just visiting, especially West Europe and the Nordic countries.
-This is not always the case, however, as some countries are very expensive while others are very affordable.
-Several are even more affordable than the United States.
+Europe as a whole has 50 countries, 28 of which are part of the European Union.
+Europe is often associated with high costs of living for travelers, expats, and permanent residents alike, particularly in Western Europe, the Nordic countries, and countries which use the Euro.
+This is not always the case, however.
+While some European countries are comparatively expensive, many others are quite affordable, particularly when compared to the United States.